MetroSynth/DBRS_assessment01/readme.md

 Next, I validated the data for gaps and noticed most glaringly the number of complaints unattributable to any borough.
 I noticed that most had zip codes included, which meant using a separate dimension table to merge into the main data set would solve most of these issues.

 ### MAPPING THE MISSING BOROUGHS
 I was able to locate a website that had a zip code to borough mapping, and saved this locally as tabular data in a csv.
+The URL of that website is: <https://www.nycbynatives.com/nyc_info/new_york_city_zip_codes.php>
-That file is saved locally as:
+And the file is saved as **zip_to_borough.csv**

 ### POPULATION DATA
 The last raw piece of data that would be necessary for questions A2 and A3 was the national population count for all zip codes as derived from the 2010 census.
-I downloaded this data set from the provided link and utilized it as a locally stored csv file.
+I downloaded this data set from the provided link and utilized it as a locally stored csv file: **ZCTA.csv**

 ### ENVIRONMENT
 For slicing merging and analyzing this data I employed Jupyter notebook and heavily relied on the Pandas python library as I typically would have done for a project such as this.
 This methodology was also the one recommended in the assessment description.